norvig/paip-lisp/docs/chapter3.md

       (+ 1 (length9 (rest list)))))
 ```

-This version of `length` arises naturally from the recursive definition of a list: “a list is either the empty list or an element consed onto another list.”
+This version of `length` arises naturally from the recursive definition of a list: "a list is either the empty list or an element consed onto another list."
 In general, most recursive functions derive from the recursive nature of the data they are operating on.
 Some kinds of data, like binary trees, are hard to deal with in anything but a recursive fashion.
 Others, like lists and integers, can be defined either recursively (leading to recursive functions) or as a sequence (leading to iterative functions).
-In this book, I tend to use the “list-as-sequence” view rather than the “list-as-first-and-rest” view.
+In this book, I tend to use the "list-as-sequence" view rather than the "list-as-first-and-rest" view.
 The reason is that defining a list as a first and a rest is an arbitrary and artificial distinction that is based on the implementation of lists that Lisp happens to use.
 But there are many other ways to decompose a list.
 We could break it into the last element and all-but-the-last elements, for example, or the first half and the second half.
-The “list-as-sequence” view makes no such artificial distinction.
+The "list-as-sequence" view makes no such artificial distinction.
 It treats all elements identically.

 One objection to the use of recursive functions is that they are inefficient, because the compiler has to allocate memory for each recursive call.